ViennaTools/ViennaEMC/README.md

 **Path:** `examples/singleLayerMoS2/`
 **Executable:** `build/examples/singleLayerMoS2/singleLayerMoS2`

-Simulates 2D electron transport in a monolayer of MoS₂.
-The simulation is 2D: valleys and scatter mechanisms use the `SingleLayer` variants in `include/`.
-Scatter mechanisms: acoustic and optical phonons (2D Fröhlich interactions available).
+Simulates 2D electron transport in a monolayer of MoS₂ (a transition-metal dichalcogenide).
+Valleys and scatter mechanisms use the `SingleLayer` and 2D variants in `include/`.
+The scattering stack covers deformation-potential acoustic and intervalley phonons, polar-optical (Fröhlich) and piezoelectric coupling, and free-carrier screening, plus, for supported devices, remote surface-optical substrate phonons and charged-impurity and surface-roughness scattering.
+Screened multivalley (K+Q) transport with per-valley Pauli exclusion is supported.
+Parameter sets from Kaasbjerg, Li, and Pilotto are provided (see the example's `README.md`).

 **What you can study:**
-- 2D drift velocity vs. field
+- 2D drift velocity vs. field, per valley
+- Phonon-limited and substrate-limited mobility and its temperature dependence
-- Effects of different valley parameterisations (several literature models are available via a compile-time flag)
+- The effect of different literature parameterisations and scatter mechanisms

+---

+### Gated MoS₂ FET

+**Path:** `examples/gatedMoS2FET/`
+**Executable:** `build/examples/gatedMoS2FET/gatedMoS2FET`

+Self-consistent (EMC + Poisson) simulation of a back-gated monolayer-MoS₂ field-effect transistor in 3D: `x` is the transport direction (source to drain), `y` the width, and `z` the gate axis.
+The monolayer sits in one `z`-layer (`electron2DDevice`), the gate with its HfO₂ oxide is at the bottom, and the source and drain are n+ ohmic contacts.
+Metal (Schottky) and carrier-reservoir contacts are available for contacting an undoped channel the way real 2D-material FETs are.

+**What you can study:**
+- Transfer characteristics (drain current vs. gate voltage)
+- Channel carrier-density and potential profiles under gate control

+---

+### Ambient gas sensing in monolayer MoS₂

+**Path:** `examples/singleLayerMoS2/ambientMoS2.cpp`
+**Executable:** `build/examples/singleLayerMoS2/ambientMoS2`

+Runs the ambient/adsorbate extension for monolayer MoS₂ used for chemical sensing.
+Three demonstrations go through the same adsorbate model: an O₂ partial-pressure sweep giving the conductivity response σ(P)/σ₀ (charge-transfer depletion plus adsorbate Coulomb scattering), a relative-humidity sweep giving μ(RH) (dielectric screening), and an adsorption/desorption noise series N_ads(t) (1/f and random-telegraph noise).
+Mobility is obtained from a short low-field EMC drift-velocity run, and σ = n e μ.

+**What you can study:**
+- Gas-sensing transduction: conductivity and mobility response to O₂, humidity, and adsorbate coverage (donors such as NH₃ vs. acceptors such as NO₂)
+- Low-frequency noise from dynamic adsorption and desorption

 ---